 making sure your business has suitable safe work systems in place.

 It is important that you know you are legally responsible for doing these things under WHS laws.

 How you can meet your officer duty

-- Keep your WHS knowledge up-to-date.
+keep your WHS knowledge current

-- Understand your business and its WHS hazards and risks.
+know your business’s WHS hazards and risks.

 ensure your business is properly resourced to manage WHS risks and check the resources are being used

 ensure your business has reporting processes for incidents, hazards and other WHS issues, and check that these processes are being followed

 These videos will help you meet your duties:

 What does an officer need to do?